 The Top 5 Best Beaches In Dunsborough - Western Australia

-Dunsborough is a relatively small coastal town situated within the Geographe Bay, it is surrounded by some of the most unique and beautiful coastline on all of the West coast!
+Dunsborough is a coastal town situated within the Geographe Bay on the west coast of Australia!
 The surrounding beautiful beaches, rugged coastline, and crystal clear water make it perhaps the most scenic town in the Southwest corner of WA.
 It is clear to see why this is one of the states most popular destinations for both overseas tourists and local West Aussie's on a weekend getaway.

 Where is Dunsborough, and when is the best time to visit?

 Dunsborough is located just 200km South from the Perth CBD, and it will take a little over 2.5hrs to reach by car from Perth.

 Other nearby towns include Margaret River, Busselton, Bunbury, and Augusta.
 Dunsborough is the perfect base to explore the Southwest if you are staying for long enough it is an easy day trip to experience any of the other local towns and their attractions.

 The best time of year to visit Dunsborough beaches will depend on how you would like to experience them.

 - Between December and February, the days are often warm and sunny.
 This time of year is best if you want to swim at the beaches, and with that calm clear water of Geographe Bay looking so inviting you will need a lot of will power not to dive in!

 - Between June and September the Winter weather is frequent and you can experience the power of the Indian Ocean as the swell meets the rugged coastline between Cape Naturaliste and Cape Leeuwin.

 - From September - November you can witness the mass migration of Humpback, Southern Right, and Blue Whales as they head South.
 Sometimes within just a few hundred meters of the coastline.